 If you want to make money in the stock market, you need to tune out the panic -- or the euphoria.
 You need to remember that no one has any idea where the market is going in the near or medium term.
 You need to buy shares of great, built-to-last businesses.
 You need to hold for the long term.
 And you need to keep as much money as you can from the tax man or your broker.

 That's what we do at Motley Fool Stock Advisor, and it's paying off.
-Take two of our best stocks, Dolby Labs
+Take one of our best stocks, UnitedHealth

 Want to see what else we've recommended and what we're recommending now?
 Click here to get a free, 30-day trial to Stock Advisor -- there's no obligation to subscribe.

-Nick Kapur owns shares of Pepsi and Dolby Labs.
-Dolby and Priceline.com are Motley Fool Stock Advisor selections.
-Wal-Mart is an Inside Value pick.
-PepsiCo is an Income Investor selection.
-The Motley Fool owns shares of Oracle and has written puts on Oracle.
-The Motley Fool's disclosure policy would never suggest it could predict or time the market.
+Nick Kapur owns shares of Walt Disney and Adobe Systems.
+Walt Disney, Sprint Nextel, and UnitedHealth Group are Motley Fool Inside Value picks.
+Adobe Systems, Walt Disney, and UnitedHealth Group are Stock Advisor recommendations.
+The Fool owns shares of UnitedHealth Group.
+The Motley Fool's disclosure policy would never suggest that it could predict or time the market.